Jin-Roh: The Wolf Brigade: Production

 Oshii wanted to at least be entrusted with the screenplay, as the prospect of working with Okiura changed his previous reluctance for merely writing films.
 This was not originally in Bandai's plans for the film, but Oshii expected Kazunori Itō, his usual screenwriter, to reject their offer as he had previously told him that he did not want to write a story involving dogs following his work for The Red Spectacles; after he did so, he was offered the role.
 He ultimately still found the experience frustrating both during the writing process ("The moment you write, you want to direct") and after realizing the result would unavoidably be much different from what he pictured in his head.
 Lacking any creative control on the process, he chose to distance himself from the animation production while looking forward to the final product.

 Okiura favored traditional animation, and thus the film was almost completely drawn by hand, requiring 80,000 cels.
 Oshii, who characterized him as "allergic to computers", admitted that had he directed the film he would have relied on computer animation just as he did in Ghost in the Shell and no more than 30,000 cels would have been needed.
 Still, the celwork was subsequently processed through the Animo software to enhance some visual effects, textures, and camerawork.

 The film's musical score was composed by Hajime Mizoguchi.

+The series setting has also led to it being labelled dieselpunk.